UK Construction Boom: Why Electricians Are Needed More Than Ever

 All of this construction activity is happening against a backdrop of a significant and worsening skills shortage in the electrical trade.

 The UK electrical workforce is ageing.
-A significant proportion is approaching retirement age.
+A significant proportion is approaching retirement age — a pattern explored in depth in our electrician job security guide.
 The ECA estimates that the industry needs to recruit at least 12,000 new electricians per year just to replace retirees, before accounting for growth in demand.

 Whether you are considering entering the electrical trade or are already qualified, the current construction landscape offers exceptional prospects.